cse110-fa22-group10/cse110-fa22-group10/admin/misc/rules.md

 - Questions and logistics should be responded to within a day, preferably as soon as possible
   - On weekends, it should still hold when deadlines are in the midst
 - Acknowledge messages when you can
-  - Ex) Add an emoji reaction, let the team know that you have to get back to them later, etc.
+  - This could look like: adding an emoji reaction or letting the team know that you have to get back to them later

 **Meetups**
 - Tuesday 11:00AM—12:00PM required weekly meeting